AdobeDocs/experience-platform.en/help/query-service/clients/power-bi.md

 After you have Power BI installed, you need to set up the necessary components to support the PostgreSQL connector.
 Follow these steps:

-1. Find and install `npgsql`, a .NET driver package for PostgresSQL that is the official way for PowerBI to connect.
+1. Find and install `npgsql`, a .NET driver package for PostgreSQL that is the official way for PowerBI to connect.

 2. Select v4.0.10 (newer versions currently result in an error).